Nursing Home Abuse Lawyer in Atlanta

 Let’s Talk About Helping Your Loved One Today

 We know you are worried, sad, and possibly even overwhelmed at the prospect of what is happening or has happened, and we want you to get the answers you need to move forward.
-Our Jackson & Atlanta nursing home abuse lawyer and nursing home neglect lawyer offers a free consultation so that you can discuss your concerns and get information.
+Our law firm helps families take action in cases of neglect and abuse in nursing homes in Georgia and Mississippi, from our offices in Jackson and Atlanta, and we offer free consultations.
 We accept injury claims on a contingency fee basis, so you pay no upfront attorney fees.

-Cases against a nursing home in Mississippi are governed by a 2 year statute of limitations against a private nursing home and a one year statute of limitations against a public nursing home – that is a state or county facility.
+Cases against a nursing home in Mississippi and Georgia are governed by a two-year statute of limitations against a private nursing home and a one year statute of limitations against a public nursing home – that is a state or county facility.
 Statutes of limitations apply in all cases after which you will be barred from proceeding in court.
 Do not hesitate to seek consultation from our experienced attorneys.